(Updated Jan. 10, 2017)

-Xarelto, the blood thinner manufactured by Bayer and marketed by Janssen Pharmaceuticals (subsidiary of Johnson & Johnson), has been linked to thousands of adverse events and fatalities among patients.
+Xarelto, the blood thinner manufactured by Bayer and marketed by Janssen Pharmaceuticals (a subsidiary of Johnson & Johnson), has been linked to thousands of adverse events and fatalities among patients.
 The medication was approved by the FDA in 2011 as a superior alternative to anticoagulants like warfarin, and has since been prescribed to more than 23 million patients worldwide.
 However, Xarelto is linked to a high risk of excessive bleeding, without an antidote to stop it.

 Xarelto Multidistrict Litigation (MDL) — Louisiana (Pending)

-More than 7,000 Xarelto personal injury and wrongful death lawsuits await trial in a pending MDL in Louisiana federal court.
+Thousands of Xarelto personal injury and wrongful death lawsuits await trial in a pending MDL in Louisiana federal court.

 The complaints allege that Janssen Pharmaceuticals failed to warn clients about the severe side effects of taking Xarelto, including excessive bleeding which the drug has no antidote for.